Core Spreads vs selftrade, Who's Better?

 The minimum deposit for selftrade is $250.

-Depending on your needs, a lower minimum deposit can be beneficial.
+Depending on your current situation, a lower minimum deposit can be beneficial.
 If you are experienced with forex trading but are looking for a change then both Core Spreads and selftrade are a good choice.

 Core Spreads vs selftrade - Regulation And Licencing In More Detail